thingsboard/thingsboard.github.io/docs/user-guide/install/pe/cluster/aws-microservices-setup.md

 layout: docwithnav
 assignees:
 - ashvayka
-title: Monolith setup using AWS infrastructure
+title: Microservices setup using AWS infrastructure
-description: ThingsBoard IoT platform monolith setup with Kubernetes in AWS EKS
+description: ThingsBoard IoT platform microservices setup with Kubernetes in AWS EKS

 ---

 * TOC
 {:toc}

-This guide will help you to set up ThingsBoard in monolith mode in AWS EKS.
+This guide will help you to setup ThingsBoard in microservices mode in AWS EKS.

 ## Prerequisites